joshgerdes/jekyll-uno/azure-nat-gateway.md

 * 1 Windows VM (Windows Server 2019) with Public IP
 * 1 Linux (Ubuntu 18.04) VM with Public IP
 * 1 Windows VM (Windows Server 2019) as a backend pool for an Azure Load Balancer
+* Virtual Machine Scale Set with 4 instances (each with Windows Server 2019)

 _Note: Each VM has RDP opened to allow inbound traffic from my network using the Public IP, and a NAT rule allowing RDP traffic on the Load Balancer.
 There is no point-to-site or site-to-site VPN, RDP connections are directly over the internet to Australia East, from New Zealand._